egel-lang/egel-docs/source/calc.rst

 Helpful shorthands
 ------------------

-With `let` you can bind a variable to a value.
+With `let/in` you can bind a variable to a value.

 .. code-block:: egel

     >> let X = 3 in X + 2
     5

-A condition consists of an if/then/else statement.
+A condition consists of an `if/then/else` statement.

 .. code-block:: egel